Real Estate Market Conditions

 inventory of single family

-homes on the market, that's one-sixth of where it was at the same time
+homes on the market, that's just half of where it was at the same time

 The time a home stays on the